imperialCHEPI/healthgps/architecture.md

 The *executive* is responsible for managing the simulation clock and events scheduling is based on the *Discrete Event System Specification* (DEVS) and provided by the [ADEVS](https://web.ornl.gov/~nutarojj/adevs) library.
 The DEVS formalism is a system-theoretic concept that represents inputs, states, and outputs, like a *state machine*, but with the critical addition of a time-advance function.
 This combination enables DEVS models to represent discrete event systems, as well as hybrids with continuous components in a straightforward manner ([Zeigle and Muzy](https://www.sciencedirect.com/science/article/pii/S2405896317310601)). *Health GPS* describes a discrete event dynamic system, which can be advantageously represented as DEVS models for greater clarity and flexibility.

-To run the simulation under the requirements described above, a purposed build class has been designed as shown below, to create the simulation running environment, instruct the *simulation executive* to evaluate the scenarios for the user’s pre-defined number of runs, generate seeds and support for cancelation.
+To run the simulation under the requirements described above, a purposed build class has been designed as shown below, to create the simulation running environment, instruct the *simulation executive* to evaluate the scenarios for the user’s pre-defined number of runs, generate seeds and support for cancellation.

 |![Health GPS Runner Class Diagram](/assets/image/model_runner.png)|
 |:--:|